scaleoutsean/solidbackup/README.md

 One is good, if your SolidBackup VM is one, and it can complete job in time.

-If it can't, or if you need several, use additioanl backup repositories per cluster (that will decrease efficiency with Restic, as there's no cross-repository deduplication).
+If it can't, or if you need several, use additional backup repositories per cluster (that will decrease efficiency with Restic, as there's no cross-repository deduplication).

 ### How can I avoid having one SolidSync or SolidBacup operator have access to all SolidFire (clone) volumes?